lian/msfs2020-go/README.md

 ## tools

-* [vfrmap](vfrmap/) web server that shows your current MSFS2020 plane position in google maps inside the browser
+* [vfrmap](vfrmap/) local web-server that will allow you to view your location, and some information about your trajectory including airspeed and altitude.

 ## examples